Chelsea486MHz/Phorcys/doc/install.md

 $ pip install phorcys
 ```

+## Pull the Docker image

+*Note: as the image isn't uploaded yet, this method is currently unvailable.*

-## Run Phorcys in a Docker container
+## Build the Phorcys Docker container

 *Note: The Docker integration is not implemented yet, this method is currently unvailable.*